iamfreelight/RealtimeMicSpectrum/README.md

-# MicSpectrum - Realtime Audio Spectrum Visualization in Unity
+# RealtimeMicSpectrum - Realtime Audio Spectrum Visualization in Unity

-MicSpectrum is a Unity script for real-time visualization of microphone or line-in audio spectrum analysis data.
+RealtimeMicSpectrum is a Unity script for real-time visualization of microphone or line-in audio spectrum analysis data.
 This project does not use `AudioSource` or `AudioListener` components, nor does it rely on third-party packages.
 It also avoids delay issues and bugs when focusing off the window when 'run in background' setting is enabled.

 ## Features